zeitgeistpm/documentation/docs/learn/market-rules.md

 ## Permissionless markets

-Zeitgeist removes markets which on expectation cause much more harm than the information/incentives they create.
+Zeitgeist removes markets which on expectation cause 10x more harm than the information/incentives they create.

 The following list would seem to go without saying.
 But we will say them to make